 It may seem like common sense to us, but it isn’t for our growing readers.
 Without explicitly teaching and having students interact with text features, they could be missing out on a huge piece of their own nonfiction reading comprehension puzzle.

 Having nonfiction text features displayed on your classroom wall is a great way to provide students with exposure to them all year long.
 I like to display a nonfiction word wall that includes vocabulary cards showing a text feature, a definition, and a visual example displayed as a reference.
 When directly instructing text features, I have posters that hone in on just one or two text features at a time.
+Each poster gives an example of the text feature, a student friendly description, and how it helps the reader.
 You can also create an anchor chart with cut-outs, or have students help you to create an anchor chart display with cut-out article examples from magazines or printed informational passages.

 2. TEXT FEATURES FLAG

 While reading a nonfiction text or article, students first flag text features so they pay attention to them.
 This helps them to learn their importance in nonfiction comprehension, and ultimately become more and more aware of seeking them out and internalizing them independently.

 There are other spins you could take on this too.
 You can have students just flag one specific text feature you are working on throughout a text.
 You can also have students use larger post-its to flag features and write on the post-it what they learned from it and why it is helpful.

 A text features gallery walk is a great way to expose students to nonfiction text features in many different layouts of nonfiction texts at one time.
 Students love that this text features activity gets them up and moving, so that is an added bonus!

 Basically, you spread out at least the number of students to books.
 If you have students work in partners you can do just half the number of students in your class.
 Each book gets a number card placed right by it.
 Then, students walk around with a nonfiction text features checklist to check off the text features they see in each book.